All Products

 }

-The WAIT command of Redis blocks the current client until all the previous write commands are synchronized from a master node to a specified number of replica nodes.
-In the WAIT command, you can specify a timeout period that is measured in milliseconds.
-The WAIT command is used in Tair (Redis OSS-compatible) to ensure the consistency of distributed locks.
-Sample command:
+The WAIT command blocks the current client until all previous write commands are replicated to a specified number of replica nodes, or until the timeout (in milliseconds) expires.
+The WAIT command is far more cost-effective than the Redlock algorithm.

 SET resource_1 random_value NX EX 5